Explore Bilston

 Frequently asked questions

-The Bilston enamels (extraordinary 18th century painted enamel boxes), the steel industry heritage, the market, and a Black Country town with a remarkable artistic legacy Roam surfaces the local businesses and hidden gems that make Bilston worth exploring.
+Bilston is a place in West Midlands known for the Bilston enamels (extraordinary 18th century painted enamel boxes), the steel industry heritage, the market, and a Black Country town with a remarkable artistic legacy.
+Bilston was famous throughout Europe in the 18th century for its exquisite painted enamel boxes and decorative objects.
+The population is around 35,000.

-Yes — Roam is live in Bilston and across West Midlands.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Bilston and across West Midlands.
+It is available on iOS and Android.